nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 ## Abstract

 We present a pilot computational method to test whether grammatical complexity redistributes across subsystems during language change.
-We analyze 16 texts spanning Classical/Medieval Latin and Early Spanish (n=7/5/4) with Stanza-based pipelines and non‑parametric statistics.
+We analyze 16 texts spanning Classical/Medieval Latin and Early Spanish (n=7/5/4) with Stanza-based pipelines and non‑parametric statistics (medians + BCa CIs).
 Two metrics vary strongly by period—Spanish article rates rise from 0 to approximately 107 per 1,000 words and analytic auxiliaries replace Latin synthetic forms—while dependency‑depth differences are not statistically significant (Kruskal–Wallis p=0.114).
 A known modeling limitation under‑detects Medieval Latin analytic forms, creating a discontinuity that precludes full evolutionary claims.
-We position our results as method validation rather than hypothesis confirmation, and we outline requirements for a definitive study (specialized Medieval models; >=20 texts/period; genre controls).
+We position our results as method validation rather than hypothesis confirmation, and we outline requirements for a definitive study (specialized Medieval models; $\geq 20$ texts/period; genre controls).
 Code and data are provided for replication.

 **Keywords**: historical linguistics, complexity redistribution, computational linguistics, Latin, Spanish, grammatical evolution